ros-drivers/rosserial/rosserial_vex_cortex/README.md

 If everyting is working properly, then the terminal from step 2 should show outputs of `"Hello World!"` This means the bridge between the cortex and ROS is established.
 You are now able to use ROS with the VEX Cortex!

+# Limitations
+Global scope causes segmentation faults.
+Do not try to use global scope.
+ROS-related objects in the global scope causes segmentation faults.
+The cause of this is still unknown, but it may have something to do with the implementation of the global memory segment.
+This has been developed and tested on ROS melodic, but it should work on many earier/later versions as well.